-Very interesting article in the New York Times discussing the growing disparity in income among Americans:
+Very interesting (and concerning) article in the New York Times discussing the growing disparity in income among Americans:

 The richest 1 percent of Americans now take home almost 24 percent of income, up from almost 9 percent in 1976.
 As Timothy Noah of Slate noted in an excellent [article] on inequality, the United States now arguably has a more unequal distribution of wealth than traditional banana republics like Nicaragua, Venezuela and Guyana.

 While it seems impossible to many, the US now has a level of income disparity comparable to China.
 As many are (rudely) discovering, we are undergoing some really massive transitions; educational costs skyrocketing and the middle class continues to pay educational premiums (college, graduate school), though in many cases for less and less of a return.
 Many of my friends with tremendous liberal arts educations continue to struggle with the job search while also shouldering massive debts.
 Skills are at a premium.
 The increasing income inequality (and decreasing wages) reflect a new premium paid for skills and decreases in wages for the unskilled due to increasing competition.

 On top of educational/skill shifts, the allocation of taxes against this disparity is also hotly contested.
 Business Insider produced a great info-graphic showing that the top marginal tax rate correlates inversely with the income share of the top 0.01% of earners.

 Ultimately I’m unsure how, or if, this new disparity affects the overall ‘wealth pie’:

 If you want to create wealth, it will help to understand what it is.
 Wealth is not the same thing as money.
 Wealth is as old as human history.
 Far older, in fact; ants have wealth.
 Money is a comparatively recent invention.